BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction, architectural, and engineering related expert designations, the Montague, Massachusetts Construction Expert Directory delivers a wide range of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
-BHA provides construction claims investigation and expert services to the building industry's most recognized companies, Fortune 500 builders, CGL carriers, risk managers, and a variety of municipalities.
-Employing in house assets which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Montague and the surrounding areas.
+Drawing from more than 4500 construction defect and claims related expert designations, the Montague, Massachusetts Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
+BHA provides building related consulting and expert witness support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+In connection with regional assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings a wealth of experience and local capabilities to Montague and the surrounding areas.

 Construction Expert Witness News & Info